-This service capability adds M2M Applications to a Service Subscription.
+This service capability adds M2M Applications to a M2M Service Subscription.
 The service capability aligns with the <m2mServiceSubscription> resource.
 However there isn’t a procedure specified that allows an AE to update just the M2M Applications associated with the <m2mServiceSubscription> resource.

-6.9.12.1 deleteApplicationsFromServiceSubscription
+6.9.2.11 deleteApplicationsFromServiceSubscription

-This service capability provides the ability to delete M2M Applications (App-ID) from an existing Service Subscription.
-This service capability shall be restricted to the Msc and Mca reference points.
+This service capability provides the ability to delete M2M Applications (App-ID) from an existing M2M Service Subscription.
+This service capability shall be restricted to the Msc and Mca Reference Points.